wwysoc2/gdc-tsv-tool/README.md

 * A test manifest is provided for troubleshooting:  `python gdc-tsv-tool.py Test_Manifest.txt`
 * The default parameters produce both clinical and biospecimen data, which is the same as passing both -c and -b.
 * Passing the simple (-s) argument overrides both the clinical (-c) and biospecimen (-b) arguments.

+Known Issues:
+* Using a list of UUIDs (-u option) will not separate file metadata by type.
+* Including Biotab files from the Legacy Archive in the manifest will cause the program to stall.